BustByte/coronastatus/README.md

-# Coronastatus.no
+# Coronastatus
-> Report your health status to get a better overview of COVID-19 (currently for Norway only, soon available in the Netherlands)
+> Report your health status to get a better overview of COVID-19 in your country (currently available in Norway & The Netherlands)

 ## What is this?
 We don't know how many people have COVID-19.
 So we made a website where people can self-report symptoms.
 We plot the submissions on a map and show graphs with trends.